 The Laser Whitening Process

 Laser whitening procedures begin with a thorough cleaning and polishing of the teeth.
 Laser whitening is the quickest option, taking an hour or two to complete, and the results are immediate.
-Dr. Schuster will carefully protect your eyes, face and gums, leaving only the teeth that will be bleached exposed.
+The Stonebridge Ranch Dentistry team will carefully protect your eyes, face and gums, leaving only the teeth that will be bleached exposed.
 She will coat your teeth with a special gel, and then she’ll use a laser beam to active the solution.
 Oxidation begins to work instantly, whitening your teeth up to five or six shades lighter than before.

 Patients should be aware that whitening may result in sensitivity, possibly lasting for several hours after treatment.
-Dr. Schuster recommends the use of a simple desensitizing procedure to lessen or eliminate post-treatment discomfort.
+We recommend the use of a simple desensitizing procedure to lessen or eliminate post-treatment discomfort.
 Although this procedure offers incredible immediate results, it is a little more costly than home bleaching kits, and results may not last as long as the at-home method.

 The Home Whitening Process

 Home whitening kits are a slower acting but longer lasting option.
 The process begins with an impression taken of your teeth so that our lab technicians can create custom fitted trays.
 The trays fit snugly so that the bleaching solution is held right next to your teeth, which is one advantage over store-bought whitening kits.
 The other advantage is that the carbamide peroxide solution you get from us is much stronger than what you can buy at the store.